Medical Emergencies, Minor Injuries/Illnesses

 II.
 PROCEDURE

-If an employee, resident, student, visitor, guest or patient incurs an injury/illness that appears to be life-threatening, the person reporting the incident should immediately call 911 and provide the dispatcher with requested information.
+If an employee, student, visitor or patient incurs an injury/illness that appears to be life-threatening, the person reporting the incident should immediately call 911 and provide the dispatcher with requested information.

 Unless otherwise requested or indicated, the injured/ill person should be transported by ambulance to the appropriate health care facility.

-If the injury or illness involves a visitor, guest, patient or externally-funded postdoctoral research fellow, the department supervisor or class instructor of the area in which the incident occurred should be informed of the incident immediately.
-The Visitor/Guest Incident Accident Investigation Form should be completed as soon as possible.
-Visitors, guests, patients or externally-funded postdoctoral research fellows are not covered by the University under any insurance, including, but not limited to, Worker’s Compensation or health insurance.
+If the injury or illness involves a visitor or patient, the department supervisor, class instructor or clinic manager of the area in which the incident occurred should be informed of the incident immediately.
+The Visitor/Guest Incident Form should be completed as soon as possible.
+Visitors and patients are not covered by the University under any insurance, including, but not limited to, Worker’s Compensation or health insurance.
+Treatment should be sought from a health care provider of their choice.

 B. Minor Injuries/Illnesses